 Divorces can feel very painful.
 They entail the dissolution of the previous life that you and your partner once shared.
 For those who raised children, this pain can lead to disagreements.
 Few people want to surrender custody of their children.

 Circuit courts frequently handle custody negotiations, and this entails many complicated legal procedures.
 If you’re involved in a custody disagreement or need assistance with another family law matter, our law offices can help.
-An Athens child custody lawyer from Charlotte Christian Law can represent you as you fight for custody of your child.
+An Athens child custody lawyer from The Law Offices of Charlotte Christian and Associates can represent you as you fight for custody of your child.

 Table of Contents